 118. Nishikawa

-This name of Japanese origin denotes a “western river” found in the Ryukyu Islands of western Japan.
-Some bearers of this surname are from the Samurai clan.
+This name of Japanese origin denotes a ‘western river’ found in the Ryukyu Islands of western Japan.
+Some bearers of this surname are of Samurai origins, denoting that they were from warrior backgrounds.

 119. Norris

-A topographical surname for someone who lived north of an estate.
-This last name translates to north house.
-Chuck Norris, American martial artist is a notable bearer of this last name.
+A topographical surname for ‘someone who lived north of an estate.’
+This last name translates to ‘North House.’
+Chuck Norris, an American martial artist and actor is a notable bearer of this last name.

 120. Pavlov

 It is derived from the first name Pavel, which in turn comes from the Slavic name Paul.
-Russian scientist Ivan Pavlov was famously known for his discovery of the concept of classical conditioning.
+Nobel Prize-winning Russian scientist Ivan Pavlov was famously known for his discovery of the concept of classical conditioning (33).

 121. Pereira